peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Throws:**

-* <code>NullPointerException</code> - The parameter <code>stream</code> is null.
+* <code>java.lang.NullPointerException</code> - The parameter <code>stream</code> is null.

-* <code>IOException</code> - An I/O error occurred.
+* <code>java.io.IOException</code> - An I/O error occurred.

 ### Write
-    public static void Write​(char value, OutputStream stream) throws IOException Writes a Unicode character as a string in CBOR format to a data stream.<p>Note that this method's behavior may change in the future.
+    public static void Write​(char value, java.io.OutputStream stream) throws java.io.IOException
+Writes a Unicode character as a string in CBOR format to a data stream.<p>
- Currently, it converts ' char's to text strings, but it may change to convert them to integers instead.</p>
+ Note that this method's behavior may change in the future.
+Currently, it converts ' char's to text strings, but it may change to convert them to integers instead. </p>

 **Parameters:**